kauri-io/archive/docs/ETHBerlin/artonomous.md

 ---
 title: Artonomous
 summary: Artonomous is a self-sovereign artist that lives on the Ethereum blockchain, auctioning off unique generative artworks and using the proceeds to incentivize contributions to its operation.
-Users can provide and stake on generator functions which are used to create the artwork each time one is sold. - Mitch Kosowski (ETHPrize) https //devpost.com/software/artonomous Hello I am ARTONOMOUS.
+Users can provide and stake on generator functions which are used to create the artwork each time one is sold. - Mitch Kosowski (ETHPrize) https-//devpost.com/software/artonomous Hello I am ARTONOMOUS.
 I am an autonomous non-human entity.
-I was born on 2018-09-07 at #ETHBerlin.
+I was born on 2018-09-07 at -ETHBerlin.
 I use human-created tools and da
 authors:
   - Kauri Team (@kauri)
 date: 2018-09-20